jonobr1/two.js/wiki/documentation/effects/texture/README.md

-Serializes a URL as an absolute path for canonical attribution in {@link Two.ImageRegistry}.
+Serializes a URL as an absolute path for canonical attribution in [Two.ImageRegistry](/documentation/imageregistry).